Todd is very thorough, diligent and knowledgable in his litigation skills and also exhibits professional decorum with clients and defense counsel.

 We also represent motorcyclists injured due to a defective part on the motorcycle, or defective assembly.
 When brakes fail or lock, for example, an accident becomes virtually unavoidable.
-If either a defective part or defective assembly of a motorcycle causes an accident, our firm can recover compensation under a products liability cause of action.
+If either a defective part or defective assembly of a motorcycle causes an accident, our firm can recover compensation under a products liability claim.

 Because of their lack of protection, motorcyclists tend to suffer more catastrophic injuries than motorists in vehicular accidents.
 At the Tenge Law Firm, LLC, we have seen:

-- Broken bones, including limbs, ribs, pelvis, and skull factures
+- Broken bones, including limbs, ribs, pelvis, and skull fractures

 - Abrasions and cuts, including “road rash”